kumarakrishna/c-rust-integration/README.md

 "Massif" is another tool in the Valgrind suite, specifically designed for heap profiling in C and C++ programs.
 It helps benchmark and optimize memory usage by providing a detailed analysis of heap allocations and deallocations.
 Massif aids developers in identifying memory-related bottlenecks, allowing for targeted optimizations to improve overall program efficiency.

 - [@Joel]:Pics

+### Callgrind
+"Callgrind" is a profiling tool within the Valgrind suite, focused on call-graph profiling for C and C++ programs.
+It helps benchmark and optimize code by providing insights into function call relationships, execution times, and cache usage.
+Callgrind assists developers in identifying performance bottlenecks, facilitating targeted improvements for more efficient and optimized program execution.

 ## Future Work